-The Center for Learning in Action strives to cultivate and sustain experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students and the needs of the wider community.
+The Center for Learning in Action (CLiA) strives to cultivate and sustain experiential learning opportunities, curricular and non-curricular, in service of the teaching goals of our faculty, the civic aspirations of our students and the needs of the wider community.

 Experiential coursework at Williams ranges from fully integrated off-campus programs such as Williams at Mystic to courses involving small field research projects.
-The amount and nature of the experiential component(s) used varies according to the instructor’s judgment.

 Extracurricular experiential opportunities at Williams range from K-12 teaching, tutoring and mentoring programs to student-initiated alternative spring break trips in which students create and run group service projects off-campus.